 The Kitenge is similar to kanga and kikoy, but is thicker and has an edging only on the side.
 Kenya, Uganda, Tanzania, Nigeria, Ghana, Senegal, Liberia, and Democratic Republic of the Congo are some of the African countries where kitenge is worn.
 In Malawi, Namibia and Zambia, kitenge is known as Chitenge.
 It is sometimes worn by men around the waist in hot weather.

 Kitenge serves as an inexpensive, informal piece of clothing that is often decorated with a huge variety of colors, patterns and even political slogans.
 In the past, the printing on the cloth was done by a traditional batik technique.
 These are known as wax prints and the design is equally as bright and detailed on the obverse side of the fabric.
 These days wax prints are commercially made and are almost completely roller printed.
 Fancy prints are roller printed with the designs being less colorful or detailed on the obverse side.
-Many of the designs have a meaning.
+Most fashion designers will agree that many of the designs have a meaning.
 A large variety of religious and political designs are found as well as traditional tribal patterns.